 In spite of news that our economy keeps improving, times remain tough for many.
 In an article on the NorfolkMetro.com website entitled A Portrait of Poverty, Phillip Newswanger mentions “old men driving clunkers.”
 That’s me and right now my clunker’s driver side door only opens from the inside.
 With that dreaded inspection time drawing nigh, I need to work on this however I can.
-Inspections in our state, while important for public safety, are an obstacle for those with older cars and thin billfolds because honest garages are tough to find.
+Inspections in our state, while important for public safety, are an obstacle for those with older cars and thin billfolds because honest garages and auto sellers are tough to find.
 One look at a funky clunker and you can almost see the big number estimates rolling behind those hungry eyes.
-Unlike our ABC stores where the heavy hand of the state limits consumer options, the problem with inspections is that doing them is left to garages with a vested interest in making repairs – needed or not.
-A practical solution would be state operated inspection stations that cannot make repairs.
+The problem with inspections and car sales garages is that they can be looking to make a large profit on first time buyers or people who don’t know much about cars.
+Although, under the lemon law, cars can’t be sold under dishonest terms, which means that you should know if there are any problems with the vehicle before purchasing it, resulting in less trips to these garages.
+Some believe that a practical solution would be state operated inspection stations that cannot make repairs.

 This is just one example of how poverty actually costs more in this country.
 The poorer you are, the more things cost and the more difficult they are, from transportation to doing laundry.
 Many of our most impoverished citizens don’t have bank accounts and even if they do, on low wages they become entrapped in loans with criminally high interest rates in order to pay bills and eat.
 In Virginia interest is capped at 36%.
 In some states interest can be as high as 600% with car titles used as collateral.
 As Rep. Earl Blumenauer, D-Ore. noted, “The poor pay more for a gallon of milk; they pay more on a capital basis for inferior housing.
 The poor and 100 million who are struggling for the middle class actually end up paying more for transportation, for housing, for health care, for mortgages.
 They get steered to subprime lending. … The poor pay more for things middle-class America takes for granted.”